 Can Early-Onset Alzheimer’s Disease be prevented?

-Experts don’t know how to prevent early-onset Alzheimer’s Disease.
+Experts don’t know how of one certain way to prevent early-onset Alzheimer’s Disease.
 With that being said, early detection of Alzheimer’s can lead to better treatment and earlier treatment to help manage symptoms.

 It is always a good idea to look for early-onset Alzheimer’s symptoms and consult your healthcare provider if you see any.